Carnap/Carnap-Documentation/doc/javascript.md

 Whenever an exercise is successfully checked or submitted, an `exercise-success` event will fire on the main exercise element (the one carries the `data-carnap-*` attributes).
-An `exercise-failure` event fires when an exercise is checked at detected as incorrect, or a submission is rejected.
+An `exercise-failure` event fires when an exercise is checked and detected as incorrect, or a submission is rejected.
 Both `exercise-success` and `exercise-failure` are disabled if an exercise has the `exam` option set.

 Finally, a `problem-submision` event fires on the submission button when a problem is submitted.